 – Must be renewing DACA status.

-We encourage that you renew even if you are outside the 180-day window.
+We encourage you to renew even if you are outside of the 180-day window.

 DACA Scholarship Application Process:

 All scholarship application materials are the property of El Centro de la Raza.
 Below we outline the steps for the scholarship application process:

 1. Scholarship applicants can schedule appointments either online or by phone at (206) 957-4605.
 These virtual or phone appointments are 30-minutes only.

 2. Scholarship applicants must share with El Centro de la Raza their scholarship application form (PDF or Word) and completed renewal form in advance of their virtual or phone appointment.

 3. Staff will review the applicant’s scholarship form and ensure the eligibility criteria are met.